Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 </pba-cols>

 Notes:

 Let's do a quick question.
 Can we distribute fixed value rewards for correct votes?
 As an example each Correct vote = 10$

 =question time=

 =fragment=

 No. We should base rewards on the size of the voter's stake.
 Otherwise the system is vulnerable to sybil attacks.
-If you have a milion fake identities you can vote a milion times and get a milion times the reward.
-So the reward should be propotional to the stake.
+If you have a million fake identities you can vote a million times and get a million times the reward.
+So the reward should be proportional to the stake.

 ---v

 ## Incentives

 **In summary:**

 - Make it easy to honest users and hard for attackers
 <!-- .element: class="fragment" data-fragment-index="1" -->
 - Service to the protocol needs to be rewarded